 - the Postgraduate Questionnaire and

-- your CPSO license number, once available.
+- your CPSO licence number, once available.

 Postgraduate Questionnaire: